oibur/MathQuiz/README.md

 Little math quiz I made on a long drive.

-User continues to get +, -, * or / questions until an incorrect answer is given Current score is printed after each correct answer given A final score is printed out at the
+User continues to get +, -, * or / questions until an incorrect answer is given.
+Current score is printed after each correct answer given.
+A final score is printed out at the end.

 In hindsight I should have incorporated a try/except for each 'int(input(question_to_be_answered))'